 Given that Discovery was created as a way to celebrate the childhoods of members Thomas Bangalter and Guy-Manuel de Homem-Christo, the use of samples taken from older songs makes sense in the context of the album.

 That they were morphed in such a way that they were almost entirely unrecognisable without years of hunting for the sources acts as a testament to their prowess as producers.
 Rather than simply lifting material straight from another song and using it in its normal state, Discovery shows that they can be turned into entirely original and unrecognisable alternatives.

 The biggest issue lies in the fact that most samples on the album, including the ones mentioned above, are uncredited.
 Samples that are clearly stated as used in the album’s liner notes include George Duke’s I Love You More in Digital Love, and The Imperials’ Can You Imagine in Crescendolls, but the myriad of other discovered samples bring this into question.

 Daft Punk’s continued assurance that no extra samples were used adds yet another layer to the issue, too.
 Whether it’s to cover their tracks after using unapproved samples, or simply an assortment of minor coincidences — a distinct possibility, considering the short length of the samples used from Break Down For Love and More Spell On You—the fact remains that Daft Punk’s sampling habits on Discovery are intensely interesting in their own right.

 You could say that Discovery represents the smarter way to sample music: the approved samples are far more obvious than the smaller uncredited ones but show a similar level of ability in reworking them to create an entirely different style of song.

-What we do know, however, is that sampling can be handled better than simply using the melody from another song in a modern pop song; something so different that you’d never know it was a sample in the first place.
+What we do know, however, is that this plunderphonic style of sampling can be handled better than simply ripping melodies and vocal chops from already established pop songs; they can become something so different that you’d never know it was a sample in the first place.
 And at this, Daft Punk were the masters.